Affenpinscher – The Monkey-Faced Terrier

 Can Affenpinschers be left alone during the day?

-They prefer company, but can manage for a few hours if properly trained.
+They prefer a company but can manage for a few hours if properly trained.

 Are Affenpinschers good with kids?